sfc-gh-cleblanc/CoCoDestopHOL/README.md

 | Access | Any role you grant |
 | Data | Native Snowpark `get_active_session()` |
 | Iteration | Re-upload files to stage |

+### 3.2 Optional: Corporate Branding

+**Scenario:** Your dashboard works, but it looks generic.
+Leadership wants it styled with the company's brand colours and fonts before rolling it out to store managers.

+**Hands-on Exercise:**

+1. In the session prompt, enter a prompt like:
+   > "Modify the [YOUR_INITIALS]_Store_Dashboard streamlit app so it is properly colour branded using the colour palette and fonts from https://www.empireco.ca/"

+   Replace `[YOUR_INITIALS]` with your initials (e.g. `CL_Store_Dashboard`).

+2. CoCo will browse the website, extract the brand colours and fonts, then update your Streamlit app's theme configuration and CSS styling to match.

+3. Refresh the app in Snowsight to see the branded version — headers, charts, KPI cards, and sidebar should now reflect the corporate colour palette.

 ---